Kurento/kurento/source/user/installation_dev.rst

    However, in the other 1% of cases it might include undocumented changes, regressions, bugs or deprecations.
 It's safer to be conservative and **never** use pre-release builds in a production environment.

 .. note::
-   If you are looking to build KMS from the source code, then you should check the section aimed at development of *KMS itself*: :ref:`dev-kms`.
+   If you are looking to build KMS from the source code, then you should check the section aimed at development of *KMS itself*: :ref:`dev-sources`.